jmunozji/ASGBD/_posts/2023-04-18-Oracle_start_and_stop.markdown

 The disconnection can be immediate (rolls back the transactions in progress) or post-transaction (waits to confirm or revoke the transaction in progress and then closes it).
 Notice how after closing this session, nothing can be done from SQL*Plus anymore (and it says so very graphically).

+Started
+In the General tab, when the Database is selected, choose the Started, Mounted or Open options to get to the first, second or third step, respectively (with the Mostrar todos los estados option activated).